 Today's Berlin is a multicultural city with vibrant immigrant populations.
 Thanks to still rather low rents compared to other capitals across Europes and it attracts a great influx from young creatives around Europe to live and work in Berlin, creating an even wider diversity of various ethneties and a broader dynamic in Berlin’s cultural output and day-to-day life.

-Located just 10 minutes from Potsdamer Platz, the center of reunified Berlin, the CityLAB: Berlin microcampus is located in the heart of Schöneberg.
+Located just 10 minutes from Potsdamer Platz, the center of reunified Berlin, CityLAB: Berlin of Norwich University is located in the heart of Schöneberg.
 A startup-style loft, it occupies one large floor of a typical Berlin warehouse from the late 19th century.

 The heart of the CityLAB facility is a large, versatile studio space that encourages experimentation and active learning.
 Each student is provided with a dedicated large desk.
 Additionally, the CityLAB loft has lecture, seminar, and conference rooms, a library, bathrooms designed by former students, a kitchenette, storage, and faculty and student offices.